Marcus Gayle: International career

-Gayle was capped by England at U18 level but later decided to switch allegiance and play for Jamaica who he was eligible to represent through his father.
+Gayle was born in England to a Jamaican father and Barbadian mother.
+He was capped by England at U18 level but later decided to switch allegiance and play for Jamaica who he was eligible to represent through his father.
 When a player at Wimbledon, Gayle signed a contract in June 1997 with a clause that restricted him to only represent England at international level.
 Horace Reid of the Jamaica Football Federation complained to FIFA about the restriction and the FIFA Player Status Committee refused to recognise the clause and allowed Gayle to change allegiance to Jamaica in January 1998.

 Gayle was capped 14 times for Jamaica and played at the 1998 CONCACAF Gold Cup in United States and the 1998 FIFA World Cup in France, Jamaica's first ever World Cup finals.
 He played in the final group H match against Japan which Jamaica won by 2–1.
 Gayle was made captain the following year against Canada and held that honour for a year before retiring.